 Supported VOs:

 Access type:

+VO ID card:

+VO-wide list:

 High-Throughput Compute (category: Compute) and Online Storage (category: Storage)

 With HighThroughput Compute you can run computational jobs at scale on the EGI infrastructure.
 It allows you to analyse large datasets and execute thousands of parallel computing tasks.
 HighThroughput Compute is provided by a distributed network of computing centres, accessible via a standard interface and membership of a virtual organisation.
 EGI offers more than 650,000 cores of installed capacity, supporting about 1.6 million computing jobs per day.
 This service supports research and innovation at all scales: from individuals to large collaborations.